 View this post on Instagram

-Having dinner and drinks in an outdoor igloo has been trendy for a few years but there are more igloos in Chicago this year.
-Here are some of the best outdoor igloos in Chicago open this winter (advance reservations are required).
+Having dinner and drinks in an outdoor igloo has been trendy for a few years.
+Here are some of the best outdoor igloos in Chicago open this winter (advance reservations may be required).

-As you can see there are many things to do in Chicago in the winter (even this year).
+As you can see there are many things to do in Chicago in the winter.
 Have you visited Chicago during the winter?
-If you end up loving Chicago (most people do), you can always return when the weather is warmer for Chicago tourist attractions you can enjoy year round.